v7labs/datasets/parsers/soda/README.md

 # SODA10M Dataset

 ## Get the Dataset
 You can download the labeled dataset from this [link](https://drive.google.com/file/d/1oSJ0rbqNHLmlOOzpmQqXLDraCCQss4Q4/view?usp=sharing).
-The link contains both training and validation dataset with annotations.
+The link contains both the training and the validation datasets along with their annotations.

 ## Usage